samsquire/webgetopts/README.md

 * Add support for types
 * Create a Chrome extension that uses the Chrome Developer tools console but shows as a GUI showing the available options for arguments that accept lists **as you type**.

+### Notes

+ * If you find this interesting, take a look at OpenEmailMetadata.